hyperledger-labs/fabric-ansible-collection/docs/source/roles/fabric-operator-crds.rst

     | **Type**: str

   image_pull_secret
     The name of the image pull secret.
-The image pull secret will be used to pull all IBM Hyperledger Fabric Support  images from the specified image registry.
+The image pull secret will be used to pull all IBM Support for Hyperledger Fabric  images from the specified image registry.

     | **Type**: str
     | **Default value**: ``docker-key-secret``

   image_registry
     The image registry to pull images from.
-The image registry must contain the IBM Hyperledger Fabric Support images.
+The image registry must contain the IBM Support for Hyperledger Fabric images.

     The default image registry, ``icr.io``, is the standard IBM Public Registry.